 The scope of your dental implant procedure is the biggest factor in determining the final cost.
 Whether you’re replacing a single tooth that was knocked out or restoring your entire smile, the investment will look very different.
 Understanding the typical cost ranges for each scenario can help you plan for your treatment and make an informed decision about your oral health.
 Here’s a look at what you can generally expect, from a single implant to a full set of new teeth.

-Cost of a Single Implant
+The Average Cost of a Single Dental Implant

 If you need to replace just one missing tooth, a single dental implant is your go-to solution.
 The cost for one implant can vary quite a bit, but the national average is around $2,143.
 Depending on your specific needs, the location, and the materials used, you might see prices ranging from about $1,600 to over $4,000.
 This price usually covers the three main components: the titanium implant post that acts as the root, the abutment that connects the post to the new tooth, and the custom-made crown that looks and feels like a natural tooth.